Pooled real estate investment vehicles (Organismes de Placement Collectifs Immobilier non cotés, OPCI)

 - individuals: flat tax of 30%;

 - legal entities liable for corporation tax: CT applicable under ordinary law, without the benefit of the parent-subsidiary regime (see hyperlink: Structuration > Unregulated structures > Companies liable to pay corporation tax);

 - for non-residents: dividends are subject to a - 12.80% / 30% / CT applicable under ordinary law - withholding tax (retenue à la source or RAS), unless a more favourable tax treaty applies (see hyperlink: International > Institutional investors / Companies > Taxation of income).

 The SPPICAV can hold assets either directly or via subsidiary companies, which can enjoy the status of a CT-exempt SCI (benefiting from the SPPICAV’s exemption from corporation tax thanks to its transparency) or of a SA / SAS which, if they are 95% owned, will have the option of benefiting from the SIIC regime, which provides exemption for rental income and capital gains ( Structuration > Regulated structures > SIIC).

 Disposals of shares in SPPICAV are subject to the following regime:

-- capital gains on disposal liable for corporation tax at the rate under ordinary law in the case of shareholders liable to pay corporation tax;
+- capital gains on disposal liable for CT under ordinary law in the case of shareholders liable to pay corporation tax;

 - registration fees at the rate of 5% where the purchaser owns or will own, following its purchase, more than 20% of the shares (10% if the purchaser is an individual).